-Manage Your Future Pt.
-3: Fixing and Flipping Houses
+Manage Your Future: Fixing And Flipping Houses (Part 3)

 It seems everyone is in on the house-flipping craze.
 Reality shows, speaker circuits, how-to courses, and book deals hype the concept of buying a house with improvement potential, revitalizing it, and selling it for a big profit.
 How much easier can making money be?
 According to these “experts,” one house can return as much profit to the savvy investor as an annual salary.